A Minimal Network of Brain Dynamics: Hierarchy of Approximations to Quasi-critical Neural Network Dynamics

 The rest of this paper is organized as follows: Starting with Section \ref{section2}, we show the equations of the many-body GCBM to derive the MF approximations.
-Section \ref{section3} provides the steps for developing the Hierarchy of MF approximations, which enables a concise method for writing solutions for every motif.
-Section \ref{section4} provides examples of how to solve MF equations for a simple and a complex network.
+Section \ref{section3} provides the steps for developing the hierarchy of MF approximations, which enables a concise method for writing solutions for every motif.
+Section \ref{section4} provides examples of how to solve MF equations for a simple and a more complex network.
 In Section \ref{section5}, we will analyze how adding inhibitory neurons affects the dynamics, analyze phase diagrams, compute the dynamical susceptibility with variations of inhibitory strengths, discuss the universality class of the model for no external driver, the physical and non-physical chaotic regimes of the model, discuss paths to chaos, and explore forcing inhibitory neurons to be periodic and its effect on excitatory neurons.
 We conclude in Section \ref{section6} with a summary of the main results, where we highlight the central findings and their implications.
 A notation guide can be found in Appendix \ref{App:Notation Guide}, where terms are organized by order of appearance.
 Several appendices provide additional details and technical derivations that supplement the calculations presented in the main text.